FITMath/generate-FITMath.github.io/content/gradseminar/_index.md

 {{% seminarSetup %}}

+{{< seminarEntry date="October 16" time="Monday 9:00am" loc="MAC" name="Ali Al-Obaidi.
+Major Advisor: Dr. Dshalalow, Jewgeni" affiliation="Math Sciences Department<br /> Florida Tech" title="Modulated Random Measures On Hausdorff Topological Spaces" >}}

+In this seminar, we will introduce random measures on $\sigma$-compact Hausdorff spaces and define their stochastic integrals of functions of one and two variables.
+We further form a rigorous construction of a random measure perturbed by a stochastic process and target its stationary intensity often occurring in control theory.
+To obtain that intensity we modify and refine the classic Campbell's theorem for random measures.
+Examples of modulated Poisson measures are discussed.

 {{< /seminarEntry >}}

 {{< seminarEntry date="September 18" time="Monday 9:00am" loc="MAC" name="Adam Prinkey" affiliation="Math Sciences Department<br /> Florida Tech" title="Evolution of Interfaces for the Nonlinear Double Degenerate Parabolic Equation of Turbulent Filtration with Absorption" >}}